vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 <div>

 Since the customer has scanned from their phone, you don't need their phone number.
-This payment command can do an app-switch and open their Vipps MobilePay app with the payment request.
+This payment command can do an app-switch and open their Vipps or MobilePay app with the payment request.
 Specify `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
 Specify `"customerInteraction": "CUSTOMER_PRESENT"`.